tatref/websockets/README.md

 # Intro
-This is a minimal working example of nginx proxying a websocket app
+This is a minimal working example of a dockerized nginx proxying a websocket app

 # Setup